Programming Your Thermostat “Just Right” For The Changing Seasons

 - 7 day: Great for individuals or families with chaotic schedules.
 This is the most flexible option that allows for programming your thermostat each day of the week.

-- 5-1-1: Allows for a consistent heating/cooling schedule throughout the week (5 days) that you can program differently for Saturday (1) and Sunday (1)
+- 5-1-1: Allows for a consistent heating/cooling schedule throughout the week (5 days) that you can program differently for Saturday (1) and Sunday (1).
+This is of course, perfect for people who tend to leave their home for extended periods of time during the standard work-week but come home to enjoy the weekend.

-- 1 week: Allows you to set one consistent temperature that will be held throughout the week
+- 1 week: Allows you to set one consistent temperature that will be held throughout the week.
+This is a great option for those who work from home remotely to help save on heating/cooling costs given you spend a good chunk of your day at home.

 Note: You’ll likely have to reprogram for the cooler and warmer months.